Skip to content

 • Dance affordances inherit through Extends using the same descriptor flattening rules as other type affordances.

-• Request and response-body holon types are owned by the dance that declares them.
+• Request and response-body holon types are owned by the Dance-layer adapter that declares them.
 The Dances Schema does not define a generic Parameter holon type.

 • ResponseStatusCode, OutcomeOf, and DanceEvent are not part of the active schema.
 If event-like artifacts are later needed, they should be modeled as explicit holons related to the invocation, response, or response body they describe.